collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Safety Checklist

-Here are a few things you might want to do to keep your code safe
-* Back up the repo (third-party software)
+You might want to go to the Settings area of a repo and click the Branches tab
+* Protect branch the main branch so it can’t be deleted (for example, your master branch)
 * Enable required reviews of pull requests, for example, a review has to be done before a pull request can be merged
-* Protect branches so they can’t be deleted (for example, your master branch)
-* Just in case: How to recover deleted branch link in Useful Resources section

 </td></tr>